 - again, he found that his constitution

-- was imperial unfitted him for labor
+- was imperial unfitted him for labour

 - and then it happened that he studied